Marcello Lippi returns for second stint as China head coach

 “When Lippi was previously in charge of the national team, the players showed a positive attitude and a fighting spirit,” the CFA said in a statement.
 “We believe that with Lippi and his team of assistant coaches, the Chinese men’s football team will leave no stone unturned in realizing their dream of qualifying for the 2022 World Cup.”

-China’s only appearance at the sport’s marquee tournament was in 2002, when the World Cup was co-hosted by South Korea and Japan.
+China’s only appearance at the World Cup was in 2002, when it was co-hosted by South Korea and Japan.

-Lippi, who led Juventus to the UEFA Champions League title in 1996 and China’s Guangzhou Evergrande to the Asian version in 2013, first took the China job in October 2016 during the last round of qualification for the 2018 World Cup.
-He didn’t meet that objective.
+Lippi, who led Juventus to the UEFA Champions League title in 1996 and China’s Guangzhou Evergrande to the Asian version of the continental club title in 2013, first took the China job in October 2016 during the last round of qualification for the 2018 World Cup.
+He didn’t meet that objective, though he did produce an upturn in results.

+The initial boost did not last, however, and while China made the last eight of the Asian Cup — matching the performance from 2015 — Lippi selected the oldest roster in the tournament with an average age of 29.2.
+The Chinese team generally failed to show many signs of improvement, losing to South Korea and Iran.

+Despite that exit, Lippi not only has a record of success in Chinese club soccer with three domestic championships as coach of Guangzhou, he is also familiar with the players and challenges involved in taking the national team, ranked 74th in the world, forward.

 Lippi succeeds fellow Italian Fabio Cannavaro, who had a brief stint in charge of China’s national team while also remaining head coach of Guangzhou in the Chinese Super League.